Your first job is to help customers find the product or service they’re looking for.

 The automatic “on-demand” approach does not really work in this case.
 The level of service between different providers may vary dramatically, with each having their own style.
 Customers will want to be able to compare different providers.

 The first decision is whether to use a keyword or a location search.
 With personal training services, location is important: you want to find a trainer near your home or workplace.
 Meanwhile, it is not exactly clear what would be searched for with a keyword search.
-Thus, a location search is the logical option.
+Thus, a location search is a logical option.

 Using categories makes sense.
 They are an effective way to describe the main attribute of the service being offered: type of activity.
 You could start with a single-level hierarchy, and add a second level later on if needed.
 For example, the top level could be combat sports, with karate, judo and so on below it.